SarthakSethi1234/SarthakSethi1234-langgraph-mat496/README.md

 Link: https://github.com/SarthakSethi1234/SarthakSethi1234-langgraph-mat496/blob/main/MODULE%202/state-schema-example.ipynb

 Video 2: State Reducers

+In this video we dived into reducers, which specify how state updates are performed on specific keys or channels in our schema.
+I learned that when we want to update a state which is shared among two nodes simultaneously ut gives a value error and to overcome this shortcoming we use state reducers.
+We used Annotated for this purpose.
+In some cases we are required to define custom reducers rather than using the inbuit reducers in python for edge cases such as null.
+Next we also learned about the message state reducers and add_reducer method.
+We learned about adding messages, overwriting them using id and deleting them using the inbuilt RemoveMessage reducers.

+Link:

+Changed I made:

+I tested out the inbuit message reducers provided by langgraph with a few examples.
+I also made a custom reducer and a graph which adds 1, 5 and 7 in each node and ran a few testacases on wit which checks if our cutsom reducers are working or not.

+Link:

 Video 3: Multiple Schemas
 Video 4: Trim and Filter Messages
 Video 5: ChatBot with summarizing Messages and Memory